lucyjanetetlow/cdcssg.github.io/about/index.md

 [Clinical Advisory Group](/information/cag.html), formed by members of the [committee](/about/committee.html) and outside professionals.

-We receive no government funding and are funded by memberships, individual and corporate donations as well as fundraising activities.
+We receive no government funding and are funded by individual and corporate donations as well as fundraising activities.